pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 <img align="right" src="https://i.imgur.com/7RgqpMF.png">

 Search for wild encounters near the gambler to the south.

-Catching random Drowzee or Sandshrew is generally not worth it unless they are level 13+ or level 14+ respectively.

 "Natural" LGs are done by doing the following in a wild encounter: